^

 The intervertebral disc plays a leading role in biomechanics, being the “soul of movement” of the spine (Franceschilli, 1947).
 Being a complex anatomical formation, the disc performs the following functions:

-• ensuring the mobility of the spine,
+• ensuring mobility of the spinal column,

 • interstitial substance chondrin;